MicrosoftDocs/azure-docs/articles/active-directory/develop/quickstart-v1-dotnet-webapi.md

 To help secure your application, you first need to create an application in your tenant and provide Azure AD with a few key pieces of information.

 1. Sign in to the [Azure portal](https://portal.azure.com).

-2. Choose your Azure AD tenant by clicking on your account in the top right corner of the page, followed by clicking on the **Switch Directory** navigation and then select the appropriate tenant.
+2. Choose your Azure AD tenant by selecting your account in the top right corner of the page, then select the **Switch directory** navigation and then select the appropriate tenant.
     * Skip this step, if you've only one Azure AD tenant under your account or if you've already selected the appropriate Azure AD tenant.

 3. In the left hand navigation pane, click on **Azure Active Directory**.
 4. Select **App registrations**, and then select **Add**.
 5. Follow the prompts and create a new **Web Application and/or Web API**.
     * **Name** describes your application to users.
 Enter **To Do List Service**.
-    * **Redirect Uri** is a scheme and string combination that Azure AD uses to return any tokens that your app has requested.
+    * **Redirect URI** is a scheme and string combination that Azure AD uses to return any tokens that your app has requested.
 Enter `https://localhost:44321/` for this value.

-6. From the **Settings** -> **Properties** page for your application, update the App ID URI.
+6. From the **Settings > Properties** page for your application, update the App ID URI.
 Enter a tenant-specific identifier.
 For example, enter `https://contoso.onmicrosoft.com/TodoListService`.
 7. Save the configuration.
 Leave the portal open, because you'll also need to register your client application shortly.

 ## Step 2: Set up the app to use the OWIN authentication pipeline